 Initially this seems like a fairly straightforward question.
 As it turns out, there are several ways a person can be struck by lightning, and the type of strike dictates the impact it can have on your body.

-The worst kind of lightning experience is a direct strike - statistically, it's the most fatal.
+The worst kind of lightning experience is a direct strike, as it can be more lethal (but less common) than the other types, says the National Weather Service.
 Being hit by a side flash or through contact potential are the next in the level of severity, with step voltage third and surge voltage last.
 Basically, the amount of current and voltage going through your body lessens with each of these types of strikes.
 If you're a victim of a direct strike, the full impact of the lightning courses through your body.
 In the other scenarios, the intensity is lessened because some of the energy is dispersed elsewhere.

 - Circulatory: Reportedly, the majority of fatalities resulting from direct strikes are due to cardiac arrest.
 Ironically, were someone nearby with an automatic external defibrillator, to administer another electric shock to the heart, the victim might survive.

 - Respiratory: The greatest threat to the respiratory system is paralysis.
 Artificial respiration is required so the victim won't die from lack of oxygen.

 - Nervous: When the central nervous system is affected, a number of side effects can occur such as dementia, amnesia, temporary paralysis, impaired reflexes, memory gaps and anxiety or depression.